Batman: In Darkest Knight: Plot

 The story begins after Bruce Wayne's disastrous first attempt at crimefighting.
 As he sits in his study, wounded, he pleads with his dead father's image for some means by which to terrify the criminals of Gotham City.
 Suddenly, a ghostly image comes from a bust before him, telling him that he has been chosen.

 The figure heals his wounds and leads him to a crashed rocket on his property.
 Inside, the dying Green Lantern Abin Sur gives Bruce his power ring and tells him to wait for contact from its masters.
 Bruce hides the rocket and Sur's power battery in the cave beneath his mansion.

-Quickly mastering the ring's power, he first uses it to capture the Red Hood robbers at a chemical plant.
+Quickly mastering the ring's power, Bruce first uses it to capture the Red Hood robbers at a chemical plant.
 Using a combination of his powers and skills, Bruce manages to subdue all three and turn them over to James Gordon, thus preventing the creation of the Joker.
 As Bruce flies off, Gordon tells district attorney Harvey Dent that he mistrusts vigilantes, especially those with superpowers.

-Shortly afterwards, the Guardians of the Universe give Bruce his first official mission: stop the errant, power-hungry Sinestro, who abuses his Green Lantern ring for personal gain.
+Shortly afterwards, the Guardians of the Universe give Bruce his first official mission: stopping the errant, power-hungry Sinestro, who abuses his Green Lantern ring for personal gain.
 Bruce manages to subdue Sinestro, leaving the people he once dominated despondent.
 When one of them, Katma Tui, says that Bruce is their hero, he gives her Sinestro's power ring before returning to Oa.
 Sinestro swears vengeance on Bruce before he is banished to Qward.